 If your shower has multiple shampoo bottles, conditioners, sponges soaps and other products – clean it up.

-Keep only what is needed in the shower and keep these items in a place that is easily reachable.
+Keep only what is needed in the shower space and keep these items in a place that is easily reachable.

 My mom loved having that in her shower.
 It made all the difference in the world for her.

-Barrier Free Walk in Showers
+4. Barrier Free Walk-in Showers

 Normally this works well but if you are using a walker, a wheelchair or have trouble lifting your legs, getting over that seemingly small “hump” can be daunting.

 If you don’t already have a handyman who can do this kind of work I can recommend going to your local hardware store (i.e. Home Depot or Lowes) and asking for help there.

 In addition – she had the shower faucets installed by the shower entrance so that she could turn the water on before she entered the shower.

 This gave her water flow time to get to the warmer temperature that she needed without her having to sit under the cold water flow waiting for it to heat up.

-Non Slip Shower Floors
+5. Non Slip Shower Floors

 Most of us remember the shower and bathtub stickies our parents used to keep us kids from slipping in the bathtub.